hono250/6.1040-final-backend/design/concepts/Recipe.md

   * `_getAllRecipes(owner: User): (recipes: List<Recipe>)`
 	* **requires** this `owner` exists in the set of `Recipes`
 	* **effects** returns all the `Recipe`s associated with this `owner`

+# Notes

+- `isCopy` is a flag to determine whether a Recipe is a copy of another recipe (from a different user)